IvanMurzak/Unity-Package-Template/README.md

 <img width="100%" alt="Stats" src="https://user-images.githubusercontent.com/9135028/198754538-4dd93fc6-7eb2-42ae-8ac6-d7361c39e6ef.gif"/>

 UPM (Unity Package Manager) ready GitHub repository for Unity.
-New Unity packages system is very easy to use and make your project much more cleaner.
-The repository helps you to create your own Unity package with dependecies.
+Unity package system is very easy to use and to make your project much cleaner.
+The repository helps you to create your own Unity package with dependencies.

-This is template repository for fast creation package for Unity which possible to import to Unity project through Package Manager in Unity Editor.
+This is a template repository for fast package creation for Unity which can be imported to Unity project through `Package Manager` in Unity Editor.
 The repository is universal for `Package Creation` and `Publishing` cycles.

 ### Supported
   - ✔️ [NPMJS](https://www.npmjs.com/)